Car categories explained

 The first thing you should do is get as much information as possible on the car's history to find out if a car you're looking to purchase has previously been written off.
 A vehicle history check will also tell you if the car is stolen or has any outstanding finance on it.

-Companies like HPI and the AA can carry out history checks online or over the phone for around £30.
+You can carry out history checks online or over the phone with the DVLA.

-Glyn says: "If you're looking to purchase one of these it should only ever be a Category S or N. 'S' means that the repairable damage to the vehicle affects the main welded or otherwise permanently assembled vehicle body, while 'N' means non-structural damage.
+Craig says "If you're looking to purchase one of these it should only ever be a Category S or N.

-"You should try to find out the extent of the damage, images of the damage, details of the repairer, what was repaired and how much it cost to repair.
+"Before purchasing any previously category S or N vehicle you should find out the extent of the damage, request images of the damage, details of the repairer, parts purchased and what was repaired, you should also enquire about how much it cost to repair with supporting receipts.
 We would recommend an independent inspection by a professional prior to purchase to ensure that the car has been repaired correctly and safely."

 marin_tracker